VladaAlek/find-mysterious-word/README.md

 ![Terminal_photos](/assets/images/terminal_1.png)

-INSPIRATION FOR THIS GAME CAME FROM THE POPULAR SERBIAN QUIZ SCHOW "SLAGALICA"
+INSPIRATION FOR THIS GAME CAME FROM THE POPULAR SERBIAN QUIZ SHOW "SLAGALICA"

 ## User Experience:

- - See Prototyp - Algorithm bellow
+ - See Prototype - Algorithm below

 **Introduction**
 The user familiarizes themselves with the project content in two ways:
 - *Title:* Its significance is emphasized by using capital letters.
 -  *Explanation*: A concise explanation guides the user into the essence of the project and explains how to use it.
-- The **typing-mashine-efect** ensures the better readability.
+- The **typing-machine-effect** ensures the better readability.

 **Demo, Game or Exit**

 In the next step, the user has the option to choose between three possibilities.

-To indicate users typo mistakes, the exception with the text "Type 'd' to see the demo, 'g' to play, or 'e' to exit!" will be raised when non of these three letter entered
+To indicate users' typo mistakes, the exception with the text "Type 'd' to see the demo, 'g' to play, or 'e' to exit!" will be raised when none of these three letters entered

     - ![Exceptions](/assets/images/wrong_value_input.png)

 - The user can directly initiate the game by typing **"g."**
 - Alternatively, it is possible to exit the game **"e"**.
 - By typing **"d"** for Demo, they go to the page with a demo example.
-After becoming more familiar with the game rules, the user can start the actual game by typing **"g"** for "Game" or exit the program by typing any other key on the keybord for "Exit."
+After becoming more familiar with the game rules, the user can start the actual game by typing **"g"** for "Game" or exit the program by typing any other key on the keyboard for "Exit."

 **Game Flow**

-Before each game the notification signals the game count.
+Before each game, the notification signals the game count.

 inspiration and sourcecode: [Inspiration](https://www.youtube.com/watch?v=qwAFL1597eM "Inspiration") and [sourcecode](https://github.com/gitdagray/python-course/blob/main/lesson12/rps5.py "Game Counter")